Three steps to help you leap over your biggest fears

-Tim Ferriss in a TED talk he did back in 2017, shared how he uses a three-step strategy developed over 2,000 years ago by Greek Stoic philosophers to help him overcome fear.
+In 2017 Tim Ferriss gave a TED talk and shared how he uses a three-step strategy developed over 2,000 years ago by Greek Stoic philosophers to help him overcome fear.
 The strategy he uses is called Fear Setting which is based on the Stoics’s approach of Premeditatio Malorum (the Premeditation of Evils exercise).

 It’s a reflective practice where you contemplate and mentally prepare for potential adversities, challenges, or negative events that may occur in the future.
 By doing this, the Stoics found you can reduce your emotional reactivity to possible dangers allowing you to take steps forward when you are uncertain, knowing it will be OK and you can manage whatever happens.
 For Tim, being able to reduce emotional reactivity is a superpower.